 I definitely see top-down management which could be likened to an army division.
 Everyone has their place in the hierarchy.
 As a westerner I'm at the bottom of the hierarchical structure.
 As for the short notice on doing things, anyone who has worked in Korea could attest to this.
 But as Koreans will tell you, Korea is dynamic and things change at a moment notice.

 Korean corporate structures are notorious for their top-down approach and rigidity.
 Some experts even compare corporate Korea to an army division, such is the influence of military service and authoritarian leadership on the corporate landscape.
 A byproduct of such rigid corporate structures is constant and unnecessary reporting to senior directors, as soldiers to a superior officer.
 Teams will brief department heads weekly, and sometimes even the board of executives on a regular basis.
-Also, if a director wants to know about something, regardless of whether it is of concern to their project goals, a team leader will be forced to present a report to the directors, usually within a very short timeframe.
+Also, if a director wants to know about something, regardless of whether it is of concern to their project goals, a team leader will be forced to present a report to the directors, usually within a very short timeframe."We don't need English in Korea".
+I've heard this from both students and teachers.
+Most of them (even those who can speak English) never venture outside naver (a popular Korean search engine) when looking for information.
+There is no Korean equivalent of Youtube or the English version of Wikipedia.
+There is so much information on the internet in English.
+One day google translate will do a good enough job that they won't need to learn English, but until then English is essential.

 English communication is also a major issue at Korean corporations.
 Many Koreans, frustrated with the emphasis on English in their country, will question the necessity of English when they never use it in the workplace.
 Most Koreans think that learning English is only useful as a means to communicate with foreign business partners, or for use in business emails.
 But they overlook the fact that a world of resources and knowledge (case studies, annual reports, professional tips) is available to them via the Internet predominantly in English, and only a fraction of what is out there has been translated thus far into Korean.
 Foreign workers will always have the advantage of a simple Google search, which can provide hundreds to thousands of alternative information sources to what is available to a Korean limited to searching in Korean on a portal such as Naver.